 And voila around age 25 my flight anxiety really started to kick in.

 So having had this fear for around three years I quickly learnt that I needed to discover some travel tips to help me carry on going on trips.
 As after everything I had gone through this was NOT going to be the straw that broke the camel’s back!

-Therefore I did my research, I spoke to people, I explored it through my counselling sessions, and over time have come up with a great bank of techniques to help myself and all anxious flyers.
+So off I popped and did my research, speaking to people, exploring it through my counselling sessions, and over time came up with a great bank of techniques to help myself and now all anxious flyers.
 As after all, the whole reason I am doing this travel blog is to help you.
 You wonderful and amazing person 🙂

 Now we have established that flight anxiety can come in all shapes and sizes as with everything, it is simply not one size fits all!
 Different people suffer from it differently.
 So I have come up with a list here that will help and guide you through your air travel journeys.

 What exactly is Turbulence?
 Turbulence is incredibly normal and is something that can happen during anyone’s flight.
 In big posh terms It’s:

 Unsettled air, which can be caused by many things such as weather, a change in winds etc.

 In my Terms: